nwthomas/programming-resources/tips/technology-resources.md

 - [Ghandi.net](https://www.gandi.net/en) - A great site to purchase domain names on
 - [Google Domains](https://domains.google/#/) - An easy-to-use site from Google to purchase (wait for it) domain names
+- [Heroku](http://heroku.com/) - A great cloud platorm service site that allows you to build, host, run, and scale applications
 - [HTML5 Up](https://html5up.net/) - A great, free resource of site templates to help you get your portfolio page up off the ground
 - [Namecheap](https://www.namecheap.com/) - A great and (usually) inexpensive resource for purchasing domain names
 - [Netflify](https://www.netlify.com/) - A site for hosting websites that also links to (and updates directly from) GitHub